Masters Thesis and Supervisor

 The thesis abstract and evaluations will be made part of the student's permanent record.
 When an S.M. or M.E. program plan approved by the CHD provides for or requires the preparation of a thesis, awarding of the degree will not be recommended until the abstract and satisfactory evaluations have been received by the Office of Academic Programs.
 Unsatisfactory evaluations of the thesis will be reflected as unsatisfactory grades given by the supervisor in the student’s 300-level and/or 299r courses and will preclude the awarding of the M.E. degree; M.E. students who otherwise have met the requirements for the S.M. may apply for that degree to be conferred on the next degree date.

 M.E. students who are in-between supervisors

 M.E. students who do not remain with their initial supervisor are expected to secure a new supervisor by the end of the second semester.
 Students who cannot identify a new supervisor by that time will be expected to withdraw from the program based on a lack of progress to degree, receiving the S.M. if they have met the requirements for that degree.
 Such students may petition to remain for a third semester in order to satisfy the S.M. requirements.

 The new supervisor will normally be a member of the SEAS faculty.
-Permission for a student to have a non-SEAS supervisor may be given by the DGS; such students must also have a SEAS co-advisor.
+Permission for a student to have a non-SEAS supervisor may be given by the Director of Graduate Studies; such students must also have a SEAS faculty member as co-advisor.